Solar PV in Ireland FAQ

 After your solar panels are installed, you have to get a Building Energy Rating (BER) assessment of your property carried out.
 Without this BER, you will not be able to receive SEAI’s solar grant.

 PV systems are very low-maintenance, but require occasional monitoring.
 The inverter should be checked routinely to make sure the system is operating with no errors.
 Also, it is good to get an idea of how much electricity your PV system could generate yearly from the installer and compare this with how much your system generates.
 If there is a huge gap between expected vs. actual, this is likely a failure in the inverter which might need replacement at some point.
-The solar panels themselves are extremely robust and usually have a 25 year+ lifespan, but consideration should be given to cleaning them at least once every 6 months to maintain optimum performance.
+The solar panels themselves are extremely robust and usually have a 25 year+ lifespan, but consideration should be given to cleaning them every 6 months to a year in order to maintain optimum performance.

 SEC Misc FAQ